andreivcodes/andreiv.com/src/content/projects/proposals.app.md

 ## The Impact

 Since launching, we've indexed millions of votes and thousands of proposals.
-DAOs use us for:
+Delegates use us for:

 - **Unified proposal tracking** - See forum discussion, Snapshot poll, and on-chain vote in one place
 - **Email notifications** - Never miss important proposals
 - **Delegate insights** - Track voting power and participation
-- **Multi-DAO support** - Switch between DAOs with subdomain routing

 We're also building Discourse plugins to bring governance data directly into forums - showing live votes, delegate voting power, and notification signups right where discussions happen.